GemberPHP/event-sourcing/docs/usage.md

 6. The saga's event subscriber method is invoked
 7. The saga instance is persisted back to the saga store

+This mechanism allows:
-This mechanism allows multiple events with the same Saga ID to be routed to the same saga instance, enabling the saga to coordinate a multi-step process.
+- Multiple events with the same Saga ID to be routed to the same saga instance
+- A single saga to be triggered by events with **different** Saga IDs (e.g., both order events and customer events)
+- Flexible saga coordination across multiple domain concepts

+> **Note**: Both domain events and sagas can have multiple Saga IDs.
+> A domain event with multiple Saga IDs can trigger multiple different sagas,
+> and a saga with multiple Saga IDs can be triggered by events with any of those IDs.
-> **Note**: A single domain event can have multiple Saga IDs, and therefore can trigger multiple different sagas.
-Each Saga ID acts as an independent routing mechanism.
+> Each Saga ID acts as an independent routing mechanism.

 #### Examples

-A complete example of an order fulfillment saga:
+A complete example of an order fulfillment saga with multiple Saga IDs:

 ```php
 use Gember\DependencyContracts\Util\Messaging\MessageBus\CommandBus;